 The classrooms are set up in a primary format with appropriate level teaching resources.
 Practical learning and multisensory teaching methods are used to engage students with the curriculum and are designed to develop their learning towards achieving to the best of their ability.

 We have a whole academy behaviour policy which is followed with a few differences.
 Students complete any detentions given during the academy day at break and lunchtime in the department with the time served for the detention differentiated.
 Restorative work is undertaken, using specialist techniques such as social stories, to progress students understanding of any incidents which occur and promote positive behaviour.

 The curriculum is designed to allow opportunity for all to develop skills towards both academic qualifications and life skills.
 New courses are introduced when necessary to reflect changing times in our employment opportunities, for example Textiles is taught to develop skills which are now in demand in the manufacturing industry of the North East.
 All students work towards achieving eight GCSE subject qualifications.

 Student voice is taken into account when planning learning both in the long term choices and tasks which students would like to do to meet their learning objectives.
 A close link is maintained between home and academy with the use of a ‘home/academy communication’ booklet which is completed for each lesson.
 Parents/carers are encouraged to comment in this book or the student planner.
 Parents/carers can contact the department by telephone to speak with a member of staff if they would like to.

 Students are encouraged to recognise their ability to learn and take pride in their achievements.
-The CAP department provides a safe caring environment which facilitates progress.
+The ERP department provides a safe caring environment which facilitates progress.